aFella12/RockPaperScissors_JS/README.md

 # RockPaperScissors_JS
-CLI Implentation of rock paper scissors against a randomized computer opponent
+Unfinished GUI Implentation of rock paper scissors against a randomized computer opponent I'll come back to clean this up in the future